silencewood/activemq-oracle-stored-procedures/README.md

 dbms_output.put_line(‘duration:’ || (dbms_utility.get_time()-timestart));
 END;

-Please let me know if all things are ok et if there is a bug! bennour.hassen@gmail.com
+Please let me know if all things are ok and if there is a bug! bennour.hassen@gmail.com